ansible/awx/docs/docsite/rst/rest_api/authentication.rst

 	The expiration time of the token can be configured system-wide.
 See :ref:`ag_use_oauth_pat` for more detail.

-Token authentication is best used for any programmatic use of the |at| API, such as Python scripts or tools like curl, as in the example for creating a PAT (without an associated application) below.
+Token authentication is best used for any programmatic use of the AWX API, such as Python scripts or tools like curl, as in the example for creating a PAT (without an associated application) below.

 **Curl Example**